-- Do not block air intakes or discharge outlets of the heater.
+- 8. Do not block air intakes or discharge outlets of the heater.
 Doing so may cause improper combustion or damage to heater components leading to property damage or animal loss. - 9.
-The hose assembly shall be visually inspected on an annual basis.
-If it is evident there is excessive abrasion or wear, or if the hose is cut, it must be replaced prior to the heater being put into operation.
-The hose assembly shall be protected from animals, building materials, and contact with hot surfaces during use.
-The hose assembly shall be that specified by the manufacturer.
-See parts list. - Check for gas leaks and proper function upon heater installation, before building repopulation or when relocating. - 11.
-This heater should be inspected for proper operation by a qualified service person before building repopulation and at least annually. - Always turn off the gas supply to the appliance if the appliance is not going to be used in the heating of livestock. - 13.
-This heater is wired for a three-wire electrical system.
+Gas hose requirements: - -- Where a hose assembly is used to install this appliance, only a hose certified in accordance with AS/NZS1869 shall be used. - -- The hose assembly shall be visually inspected on a daily basis. - -- If it is evident there is excessive abrasion or wear, if the hose is cut,or if the gas hose fittings are stripped or corroded, it must be replaced prior to the heater being put into operation - The hose assembly shall be protected from animals, building materials, and contact with hot surfaces during use. - 10.
+Check for gas leaks and proper function upon heater installation, before building repopulation, or when relocating. - 11.
+This heater should be inspected for proper operation by a qualified service person before building repopulation and at least annually. - 12.
+Always turn off the gas supply to the appliance if the appliance is not going to be used in the heating of livestock. - 13.
+The heater is wired for a three-wire electrical system.
 There is a hot lead, neutral lead, and a ground lead.
-The heater may or may not incorporate a plug in the power cord on the heater and the plug may or may not incorporate a pin for the ground wire.
+The power cord may or may not incorporate a plug and the plug may or may not incorporate a pin for the ground wire.
 In any case, the heater must be properly connected into a grounded electrical supply using the ground lead in the power cord.
 Failure to use a properly grounded electrical supply can result in electrical shock, personal injury, or death. - 14.
 Direct spark ignition heaters will make up to three trials for ignition.
 If ignition is not achieved after the third trial, the control system will "lock out" the gas control valve.
 If gas is smelled after system lock out has occurred, immediately close all fuel supply valves.
 Do not relight until you are sure that all gas that may have accumulated has cleared away.
 In any event, do not relight for at least 5 minutes. - 15.
-In a hanging type installation, rigid pipe or copper tubing coupled directly to the heater may cause gas leaks during movement, and therefore must not be used.
-Use only gas hose assemblies that are rated and approved for L.P. gas and natural gas in a hanging type of installation. - 16.
-Installations not using the gas hose supplied with this appliance must connect dimensionally using BS1387 Medium Duty Galvanized Steel Tube.
-(Aluminum piping or tubing shall not be used.)
-Copper tubing when used for conveying natural gas, shall be internally tinned or equivalently treated to resist sulphur.
+When mounted outside, rigid pipe or copper tubing coupled directly to the heater may cause gas leaks during any vibration and therefore must not be used.
+Use only gas hose assemblies that are rated and approved for L.P. gas and natural gas.